dolittle/Studio/Source/DevTool/README.md

 * Change colors for Swagger UI
 * Avoid duplicate processes running
   * Add an environment variable to every process for identifying them
-* Update running state on startup and detect if any are running
-* Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )

 * Watch for change in files (application.json, microservice.json, vanir.json)
 * Make the declarative feature navigation system work - lifecycle is a killer with nested features